stratogit/golang-excercise/README.md

 # golang-excercise
-simple golang excercise using rabbitmq, reddis, and channels
+simple golang excercise using rabbitmq, redis, and channels

+For its use just run:

+go run main.go ./exercise.json

+It assumes that a local rabbitmq and redis is configured